dafny-lang/dafny/docs/_includes/Grammar.md

 1. The [Tokens section](#sec-tokens) which defines the lexical tokens.
 2. The [Productions section](#sec-grammar)
  which defines the grammar.
-The grammar productions are distributed in the later parts of this document in the parts where those constructs are explained.
+The grammar productions are distributed in the later parts of this document in the places where those constructs are explained.

 The grammar presented in this document was derived from the `Dafny.atg`